jquery/jquery/README.md

 ##### AMD name

 As an option, you can set the module name for jQuery's AMD definition.
 By default, it is set to "jquery", which plays nicely with plugins and third-party libraries, but there may be cases where you'd like to change this.
-Simply set the `"amd"` option:
+Simply pass it to the `--amd` parameter:

 ```bash
 grunt custom --amd="custom-name"